 An analysis of sensitivity around various scenarios for the general medical insurance business provides an indication of the adequacy of the Scheme's estimation process.
 The Scheme believes that the liability for claims reported in the statement of financial position is adequate.
-However, it recognises that the process of estimation is based upon certain variables and assumptions which could differ when claims arise
+However, it recognises that the process of estimation is based upon certain variables and assumptions which could differ when claims arise.

-The impact of the sensitivity of the assumed percentages for the four-month period September until December are set out below:
+The impact of the sensitivity of the assumed percentages for the four-month period September until December, are set out below:

-Effect of a 1% increase in assumed percentage Effect of a 2% increase in assumed percentage Effect of a 3% increase in assumed percentage
+Increase in liability 2024 Increase in liability 2023 R R Effect of a 1% increase in assumed percentage 1 192 728 1 633 583 Effect of a 2% increase in assumed percentage 2 411 517 3 313 624 Effect of a 3% increase in assumed percentage 3 657 236 5 042 353